pldi17-17/pldi17-17/README.md

     (3) Install `cpuset` by running `install-cpuset.sh`

-    (4) For each experiment, modify scripts according to `artifacteval.pdf`
+    (4) For each experiment, modify script so cpuset path can be properly set (detail will be written below)

     (5) Run experiment on user `pldi1717`

 - Note : you can't use `cpuset` if your system has only one core.

+#### Running LNT with cpuset

+(1) You should modify `llvm-test-suite/RunSafely.sh'.
+Please replace the word `/mnt/freezedisk/cpuset' _absolute_ path of `pldi17-ae/cpuset'.

+(2) After that, uncomment the lines (198 - 202), and comment
+line 197.

 ### Setup For Performance Consistency